+Prerequisite: MUSC 1052.
+The third course in a four-semester sequence.
+A lab course for MUSC 2011 designed to develop skills in sightsinging, rhythmic reading , and in melodic, harmonic, and rhythmic dictation and identification.
+MUSC 2052 Music Theory Lab IV 0-2-1 Prerequisite: MUSC 2051.
+The fourth course in a four-semester sequence.
+A lab oratory course for MUSC 2012 designed to develop skills in sightsinging, rhythmic reading , and in melodic, harmonic, and rhythmic dictation and identification.
+MUSC 2171 Theoretical Foundations of Jazz Improvisation III 0-2-1 Prerequisite: MUSC 1172 or permission of the instructor.
+The third course of a foursemester sequence.
+Designed to develop advanced skills in jazz improvisation.
 MUSC 2172 Theoretical Foundations of Jazz Improvisation IV 0-2-1 Prerequisite: MUSC 2171 or permission of the instructor.
 The fourth course of a foursemester sequence.
 Designed to develop advanced skills in jazz improvisation.
-MUSC 2400 Introduction to Music 3-0-3 Introduction to the music history and literature of western civilization.
-MUSC 2450 Introduction to World Music 3-0-3 This course is a survey of music from world cultures, including the study of music from a variety of sources, including western and non-western sources.
-Prior musical training is not required.
-MUSC 3010 Music Analysis 2-0-2 Prerequisites: MUSC 2012 and 2052 or permission of the instructor.
+MUSC 2400 Introduction to Music 3-0- 3 Introduction to the music history and literature of western civilization.
+MUSC 2450 Introduction to World Music 3-0- 3 This course is a survey of music from world cultures, including the study of music from a variety of sources, including western and non-western sources.
+Prior musical training required.
+C MUSC 3010 Music Analysis 2-0- 2 Prerequisites: MUSC 2012 and MUSC 2052 or permission of the instructo r.
 The application of analytic techniques to the study of musical scores.
-MUSC 3110 Jazz Arranging 2-0-2 Prerequisites: MUSC 2012 and 1171.
+MUSC 3110 Jazz Arranging 2-0- 2 Prerequisite: MUSC 2012 and MUSC 1172, or permission of instructor.
 Study of basic techniques of scoring for vocal and instrumental ensembles of jazz-oriented styles.
-MUSC 3150 Counterpoint 3-0-3 Prerequisite: MUSC 2012.
+MUSC 3150 Counterpoint 3-0- 3 Prerequisite: MUSC 2012.
 Analysis and writing of modal and tonal counterpoint.
-MUSC 3160 Intermediate Computer Applications in Music 2-0-2 Prerequisites: MUSC 2012, MUSC 1016 or permission of the instructor.
-An introduction to computer application programs that involve the use of MIDI (Musical Instrument Digital Interface).
+MUSC 3160 Intermediate Computer Applications in Music 2-0- 2 Prerequisites: MUSC 2012, MUSC 1016 or permission of the instructor.
+An in troduction to computer application programs that involve the use of MIDI (Musical Inst Digital Interface).
 MUSC 3170 Music Composition I 1-0-1 Prerequisite: MUSC 1012 or permission of the instructor.
 Foundations in music composition employing both traditional and contemporary techniques.
 MUSC 3171 Music Composition II 0-2-1 Prerequisite: MUSC 3170 or permission of the instructor.
-Application of materials in music composition employing both traditional and contemporary techniques.
-MUSC 3230 Accompanying 1-0-1 Study and performance of piano accompaniments in vocal and instrumental literature with an emphasis on techniques and style.
+Application of mate erials in music composition employing both traditional and contemporary techniques.
+MUSC 3230 Accompanying 1-0-1 Study and performance of piano accompaniments in vocal and instrumental literature emphasis on techniques and style.
 May be repeated for credit.
-MUSC 3300 The Music Industry 3-0-3 Prerequisites: MDIA 3110K and MDIA 3130K, or permission of instructor.
-Also of- fered as MDIA 3300.
-Introduction to the music industry, including business aspects and the application of multitrack recording techniques.
-Topics include recording contracts, legal and copyright issues, music promotion and distribution channels, and technological developments affecting the industry.
-Students will learn music recording software, MIDI, the multitrack recording console, and microphone design and placement.
-Students will gain practical experience by recording music performances and producing them on compact disc.
-MUSC 3430 History of Jazz 2-0-2 A comprehensive study of the development of jazz and ragtime from its origins through the present day.
-Emphasis on evaluation of stylistic trends and techniques.
-Open to both music and non-music majors.
-MUSC 3450 African American Music History 3-0-3 A chronological study of African American music-making from the 17th century through the 20th century.
-MUSC 3500 Band Literature 1-0-1 Prerequisite: MUSC 1100.
-Study of styles and eras of band literature appropriate to a variety of ensembles.
-MUSC 3510 Choral Literature 1-0-1 Prerequisite: MUSC 1100.
-Study of styles and eras of choral literature appropriate to a variety of ensembles.
-366
+MUSC 3300 The Music Industry 3-0- 3 Prerequisites: MDIA 3110K and MDIA 3130K, or permission of instructor.
+A fered as MDIA 3300.
+Introduction to the music industry, including business aspects application of multitrack recording techniques.
+Topics include recording contracts, le copyright issues, music promotion and distribution channels, and technological d ments affecting the industry.
+Students will learn music recording software, MI solution in the solution of the , composition and analysis.